-This midgut artery originates from the abdominal aorta .Its origin lies at the level of the L1 vertebra.
-It then runs anteroinferiorly, behind the splenic vein and the neck of the pancreas.
+This midgut artery originates from the abdominal aorta at the level of the L1 vertebra below the celiac trunk.
+It then runs antero-inferiorly behind the splenic vein and the neck of the pancreas.
 During this part of its journey, it is separated from the aorta by the following structures:

 - Third part of the duodenum and part of the small intestines, which may be compressed between the SMA and abdominal aorta, causing the superior mesenteric artery syndrome.

 - Pancreatic uncinate process, which hooks around the SMA.

 Inferior Mesenteric Artery

 Initially, it descends anterior to the abdominal aorta and then crosses to the left as it continues to descend.
 It gives off the following branches: left colic artery, sigmoid arteries and the terminal branch, superior rectal artery which is a terminal branch.
 These supply oxygenated blood to the distal one-third of the transverse colon, descending colon, rectum and superior part of the anal canal.